saisanwariya/LED-Pulse-width-modulation/README.md

-# LED Light ON/OFF and Switch ON/OFF - Readme
+# LED Light ON/OFF and Switch ON/OFF

 ## Academic Integrity Statement